X

 Look, the company has been earning substantial cash profit.
 And whatever plan we have, we are under implementation.
 And once this plant is implemented successfully as we have been doing in the past to utilize our cash accruals we will definitely explore some possibility.
 But at the moment we do not have on the pipeline.
 But of course once the year come to enclose and our figures are ready we will examine and we will explore the possibility of going for some addition.

-Sure, we will keep updated.
+Sure.
+We will keep updated.
 We’ll keep updated to the shareholders as and when we finalize the plan.

-We have the capacity to add new variant.
+Obviously, we have the capacity to add new variant.
 But as I told you, even the one variant which we are manufacturing, we are unable to meet the demand.
 So there is no point that we switch over to other variant when we are not able to meet the demand for this variant itself.
 And that is the reason to meet the demand of the market for the other variant we are importing.
 So that in case we need to switch over to some other variant, at least we are already known in the market about that other variant.
 So this other that import is nothing but seeding operation where the farmers and customers and wholesalers, they know that yes, we are supplying all type of variants.

 Sure.
-So the new plant would add new variants.
+So the new plant would add new variants?

-Praveen Ostwal
+Pankaj Ostwal

 Sure, sir.
-Yes sir.
+Yes, sir.
 That’s it from my side.
 Thank you so much.

 Operator

 Yeah.
 Hello.
-Good evening sir.
+Good evening, sir.
 Congratulations on a good side.
 Just had one question for Q4 and going into the next fiscal what kind of proportions do we expect to maintain between trading and manufacturing?

 Okay.
 Got it, sir.
 That’s it.
 From my side.
 Thank you.